IInatas/maxima_draw_bubble/Histogram_ext.md

 In case the parameter is a nested list given all numbers in the form [ [low_1, high_1],[low_2,high_2],... ] it will count the bins accordingly.
 A zero distance is fine, but the list needs to be sorted in ascending order to make sure no unwanted counting happens.
 If the classes don't match all list members, the total value in the resulting structure will differ from LIST.

-The output is a structure of type “histogram_structure” with the internal lists (bounds, distance, count, mass_fraction, area_fraction, service), the last three give the minimal, maximal and total sum of values from the LIST.
+The output is a structure of type “*histogram_structure*” with the internal lists (bounds, distance, count, mass_fraction, area_fraction, service), the last gives the minimal, maximal and total sum of values from the LIST and further information about LIST.

 **Example:**